sinaasghari66/BI-Project/README.md

 - **SSIS Packages**: Includes the SSIS packages used for data extraction, transformation, and loading (ETL) processes.
 - **SSAS Tabular Model Files**: Contains the SSAS tabular model files for analytical processing.
-- **DAX Scripts**: Provides the DAX scripts used for creating calculated measures and other analytical tasks.
-- **Documentation**: Detailed documentation on how to set up and use the project, including step-by-step instructions and best practices.

 ## Prerequisites